Frequently Asked Questions

 6. Spreading law & numbers

-The national government intends to repeal the dispersion law.
-It is then a strange thing that the municipality still wants to apply the spreading law in Aalten now.
+The national government intends to repeal the Distribution Act.
+It is therefore strange that the municipality still wants to apply the Distribution Act in Aalten.
 Why do this now?

 The spreading law is currently still in effect and municipalities are required to comply with it.
 Whether and when the law will be repealed is unclear.
 Moreover, the college feels a social responsibility to contribute to a humane and workable reception of people in need of protection.
 Even without a dispersal law, shelters will continue to be needed.